MicroEJ/docs/ApplicationDeveloperGuide/testsuite.rst

 Once a test suite is completed, the following test suite reports are generated:

-- JUnit HTML report in the module project location ``target~/test/html/test/junit-noframes.html``.
+- JUnit HTML report in the module project location ``target~/test/html/test/junit-noframes.html`` for the SDK 5 and ``build/testsuite/report/junit-noframes.html`` for the SDK 6.
   This report contains a summary and the execution trace of every executed test.

   .. figure:: images/testsuiteReportHTMLExample.png